wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-hybrid-migration-issues/includes/3-address-other-hybrid-configuration-problems.md

 For users whose mailbox is on-premises:

 - In Exchange Server, there is a mailbox object.
-- In Exchange Online, these is a mail-enabled user.
+- In Exchange Online, there is a mail-enabled user.

 Both these objects have a primary email address set to the public-facing address, such as **serena.davis@contoso.com**.
 They also have a secondary email address with a *.onmicrosoft.com* domain, such as **serena.davis@contoso.mail.onmicrosoft.com**.
 The mail-enabled user also has an external email address set to the public facing address.